Riborok/Long-arithmetic/README.md

   //i - cycle counter
   //Len - length for Result
   //DigitsSum - sum of digits
-  //Carry - �arry to the next element begin
+  //Carry - сarry to the next element begin

   //Finds the largest size (length for Result)